tammy-webdev/OpenClassroomsProjects/projects/todo-list-app/README.md

 # Todo list app

 This is a short specification about the todo apps that follows the Model View Controller (MVC) design pattern.
+The app uses pure (vanilla) javascript without any dependencies other than the MVC base components.

 ## Model View Controller (MVC) design pattern